General Questions:

 Q. Are Hutton Scholars paid for their time working with their Hutton Mentor?

 A. Yes!
-Hutton Scholars receive a $3,000 stipend over the course of their eight week internship, receiving four separate paychecks of $750 every two weeks.
+Hutton Scholars receive a $3,000 stipend over the course of their eight week internship, receiving three checks of $1,000 each.

 Q. What kinds of activities do Hutton Scholars participate in?